link89/jenkins-oo-shared-lib/README.md

 ## Installation

-Follow the Jenkins official [guideline](https://www.jenkins.io/doc/book/pipeline/shared-libraries/#global-shared-libraries) to add this library in global or folder level.
+Follow the Jenkins' official [guideline](https://www.jenkins.io/doc/book/pipeline/shared-libraries/#global-shared-libraries) to add this library in global or folder level.
 Then you can start to use it in your own pipeline script.

 ## Get Started

-Given you already have a normal scripted pipeline that checkout the source code from github, which may look like this:
+Given you already have a normal scripted pipeline that check out the source code from github, which may look like this:

 ```groovy